gentoo-haskell/gentoo-haskell/projects/doc/HOWTO-bump-ghc.rst

 So you say you wanna new ghc in tree?
 Great!

-Quick-n-dirty start (aka. inital preparation):
+Quick-n-dirty start (aka. initial preparation):
 ==============================================

 - go to ``dev-lang/ghc/``